 Capture the Moment!

 Since 2013, I’ve published hundreds of blog posts on all aspects of photography.
-Some are aimed at helping photographers with their technique, settings, and equipment, but others describe my exhibitions, workshops, and adventures in Africa, Antarctica, and beyond.
+Some are aimed at helping photographers with their technique, settings, and equipment, but others describe my exhibitions, workshops, and adventures in Africa, Antarctica and beyond.

-Feel free to browse chronologically or click on any category heading for specific content, such as Equipment, Trips or Hints and Tips.
+Feel free to browse chronologically or click on the heading above any post for specific categories, such as Equipment, Trips or Hints and Tips.

 Read More